 The Compensation Committee of our Board of Directors has the responsibility to review, determine and approve the compensation for our executive officers.
 Further, the Compensation Committee oversees our overall compensation strategy, including compensation policies, plans and programs that cover all employees.
 Our Compensation Committee was formed in July 2015.
 In 2014, our Stockholders voted on an advisory basis with respect to our compensation program for named executive officers.
 Of the votes cast (excluding abstentions and broker non-votes), 93.3% were cast in support of the program.
-In light of this, in reviewing the executive compensation program for 2016, the Compensation Committee decided to retain the general overall program design.
+In light of this, in reviewing the executive compensation program for 2017, the Compensation Committee decided to retain the general overall program design.

-We currently employ three executive officers, each of whom serves as a "Named Executive Officer" (or NEO) for purposes of SEC reporting: (1) Sergio Traversa, PharmD, MBA, our Chief Executive Officer (who we refer to in this Compensation Discussion and Analysis as our CEO); (2) Michael Becker, our Chief Financial Officer and (3) Richard M. Mangano, Ph.D, our Chief Scientific Officer.
+We currently employ one executive officer, whom serves as a "Named Executive Officer" (or NEO) for purposes of SEC reporting: Sergio Traversa, PharmD, MBA, our Chief Executive Officer (who we refer to in this Compensation Discussion and Analysis as our CEO) is our only NEO.

-This Compensation Discussion and Analysis sets forth a discussion of the compensation for our NEOs as well as a discussion of our philosophies underlying the compensation for our NEOs and our employees generally.
+This Compensation Discussion and Analysis sets forth a discussion of the compensation for our NEO as well as a discussion of our philosophies underlying the compensation for our NEO and our employees generally.